ssjlee93/RU-2020-05-SJL/README.md

 ## Struggles:
 I struggled to have each button reference each textarea.
 I have tried:
-* using .each() method to loop through the buttons, travers them by .get() method. once the each method finds the elements with .get(), use the index to traverse the textareas to match them with the buttons. since each row is a separate dive, every button and every textarea had the same index.
+* Using .each() method to loop through the buttons, travers them by .get() method.
+    Once the each method finds the elements with .get(), use the index to traverse the textareas to match them with the buttons.
+    Since each row is a separate dive, every button and every textarea had the same index.
 * individually saving textarea values in local storage to each button.
 Reference each textarea by id and each button by id.
 For each button id, each textarea with id is referenced.
 * using .siblings() method to traverse the button's sibling.
-Find its sibling and save its value this method led to my solution
+Find its sibling and save its value.
+    This method led to my solution